 Address: Bankplassen 3, Oslo

-Across the square from the Museum of Contemporary Art, lovers of architecture can explore both contemporary architecture and historical themes in a building that juxtaposes classicism and modernist architecture.
+Lovers of architecture can explore both contemporary architecture and historical themes in a building that juxtaposes classicism and modernist architecture.
 With important architects like Christian Heinrich Grosch, Bjercke and Eliassen, Sverre Fehn, Arne Korsmo, Steven Holl and Snøhetta, the permanent exhibition in Nasjonalmuseet – Arkitektur focuses on the idea as the core of all architecture.
 The museum shop offers literature on architecture, landscape architecture, and interior design, as well as gift items.
 In Grosch Bistro you can enjoy tasty dishes based on seasonal ingredients in architectural surroundings, or you can head outside to the Bankplassen square and have a cold beer and a meal in one of several cafes or restaurants, surrounded by architecture from the 1800s and 1900s.

 Address: Tøyengata 53, Oslo